antonioannis/2DFLOOD-WLI/README.md

 ## Prerequisites
-The 2DFLOOD-WLI v2.0 is a phyton script prepared to run within a GIS ESRI environment.
-A ESRI toolbox is also provided for having a easy-to-use interface guiding
+FLO-2D-Post-Processing-Tools v1.0 is a phyton toolbox prepared to run within a GIS ESRI environment.

-## Instructions
+## DESCRIPTION
+List of the tools
-01 - 2DFLOOD-WLI
+##  2DFLOOD-WLI
 Water Levels Interpolator from FLO-2D Water surface elevation It interpolates the Water Surface Elevation (WSE) results from FLO-2D using an higher resolution DTM compared to the  resolution of the hydraulic model